About admin

 Careless Driving

-As I suggested in my previous blog, never plead guilty to careless driving (unless pleading down from a Criminal Code offence).
+As I suggested in a previous blog, never plead guilty to careless driving, unless you are pleading down from a Criminal Code offence.
 Although a conviction for careless driving is not a criminal record, it does carry serious penalties.
-More importantly, the case law […]
+More importantly, […]

 July 15th, 2019|Categories: Bill Reid's Blog|